 Violation of Ordinance

 Residents and businesses are reminded that it is a violation of City ordinance to sweep or blow leaves into the roadways.
 Yard waste is collected weekly through the City’s solid waste contractor on the first pick-up day, either Monday or Tuesday.

 Base & Alternate Maps / Lists

-For certain residential areas identified as potential high-leaf areas, the City provides an extra sweep per month during the months of November through February - known as the “alternate” list.
+For certain residential areas identified as potential high-leaf areas, the City provides an extra sweep per month during the months of December through March.
+These areas are reflected in the alternate list.